kostadinoff/phd/notes.md

 - The definition of targeted therapy is elusive as well.
 A superficial definition implies that it is a therapy that is used to target a specific molecular aberration or genetic anomaly.

--The target or biomarker was discovered first in some cases, such as HER2 in breast cancer, whereas in others the drug was discovered before the target was defined, such as all-trans retinoic acid (ATRA) used for the treatment of acute promyelocytic leukaemia (APL). @Sledge2005
+- The target or biomarker was discovered first in some cases, such as HER2 in breast cancer, whereas in others the drug was discovered before the target was defined, such as all-trans retinoic acid (ATRA) used for the treatment of acute promyelocytic leukaemia (APL). @Sledge2005

--Finally, a given ‘targeted’ therapeutic agent might impact multiple targets (for example, sorafenib, which is a multikinase inhibitor) instead of a single one.
+- Finally, a given ‘targeted’ therapeutic agent might impact multiple targets (for example, sorafenib, which is a multikinase inhibitor) instead of a single one.
 Hence, targeted therapy cannot always be defined as having single-target specificity.

 - Orphan malignancies demonstrate some of the highest response rates, primarily owing to the identification of a main driver of malignant transformation.
 In addition, it has been hypothesized that the limited number of underlying pathways leading to these orphan diseases makes them both rare and treatable